wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    which is the default <strong>shell program</strong> that comes with MacOS machines to process commands of the operating system.

-   A <strong>"blob"</strong> is the set of characters in the last revision identified by a "hash" calculated from the text changed plus some metadata such as the data of the change, the person making the change, etc. The 7 characters shown is the first 7 characters of the full hash string.

    ### Bash curl command pasted in Terminal

    To run the shell script without first downloading it: